Richard Morgan (Tudor judge): Background and early life

 Richard Morgan was the second son: his elder brother Dafydd was to predecease his parents without issue.
-Richard had a younger brother, John Philip Morgan, who was also a Member of Parliament in the reign of Mary.
-Their family was of the lowest stratum of the landed gentry and Richard turned to the Law to improve his prospects.
+Richard had a younger brother, John Philip Morgan, who was also a Member of Parliament in the reign of Mary I. Their family was of the lowest stratum of the landed gentry and Richard turned to the Law to improve his prospects.

 Morgan's lineage led back through the Turberville family, to Sir Payn de Turberville, one of the legendary Twelve Knights of Glamorgan, the Norman conquerors of south-east Wales.
 In the 13th century, this junior branch of the Turbervilles adopted the standard Welsh patronymic system of naming.
 Richard Morgan's father maintained this, generally calling himself Philip ap Morgan, while Richard's grandfather was Morgan ab Watkin.
 Richard broke with this system completely, adopting Morgan as a surname in the English fashion.
 (John still used his father's name as a second name, and was also known as Jenkin ap Philip.)

 The change of names reflected momentous changes that came to Wales in Richard Morgan's lifetime.
 Hitherto, the feudal lordships established by the Normans still had a reality, especially in Monmouthshire, where the authority of the Council of Wales and the Marches, based at Ludlow in Shropshire, was often ignored.
 Henry VIII and his ministers tightened up central control in every way, establishing Princess Mary at Ludlow.
 Under the Laws in Wales Acts 1535–1542, Wales was formally made part of single state with England.
 It was shired on the English pattern, and Monmouthshire, uniquely, was made part of the English assize system.
 Boroughs were incorporated and representatives returned to the Westminster parliament.
 This opened up new paths of promotion and enrichment to ambitious and educated men.

 Richard Morgan was admitted to Lincoln's Inn on 31 July 1524.
 Despite a minor reputation for wildness, he quickly seems to have shown talent as a lawyer.
 He was called to the bar in 1528.